b13/t3ext-environment/README.md

 1) Install the extension.

-2) Add the following line to your .htaccess file or your Apache webserver configuration.
+2) Add the following Rewrite statements to your .htaccess file after the RewriteBase statement or to your Apache webserver configuration.

-	# Make sure the context variable is set
+	# Make sure the context variable is set with every http request
-	SetEnv TYPO3_CONTEXT Production/Live/Server1
+  RewriteCond %{HTTP_HOST} ^(.*)your.host.name.com$
+  RewriteRule (.*) $1 [E=TYPO3_CONTEXT:Development]

 3) Add the following code to your typo3conf/AdditionalConfiguration.php for